A Lesson to Learn: CommScope Holding Company Inc. (COMM)

-CommScope Holding Company Inc. (NASDAQ:COMM) went down by -6.73% from its latest closing price compared to the recent 1-year high of $22.18.
-The company’s stock price has collected -8.66% of loss in the last five trading sessions.
-Press Release reported on 10/04/21 that CommScope Introduces the New, Innovative ARRIS SURFboard G34 and G36 DOCSIS 3.1 Cable Modem & Wi-Fi 6 Routers
+CommScope Holding Company Inc. (NASDAQ:COMM) went down by -1.35% from its latest closing price compared to the recent 1-year high of $22.18.
+The company’s stock price has collected -11.94% of loss in the last five trading sessions.
+Press Release reported on 10/07/21 that Liberty Global Selects CommScope HD Shelf for Next-Generation Network

 Is It Worth Investing in CommScope Holding Company Inc. (NASDAQ :COMM) Right Now?